mmn80/idris-codegen-ext/README.md

 # idris-codegen-ext

+NOTE: depends on a PR on `idris` which has not been merged; postponed...

 A version of the `idris` executable extended with a new (embedded) code generator.

 The codegen is just a clone of the built in C codegen, with the only difference